 Education is a foundation for growth and achievement across all sectors.
 There are highly skilled educators at work anywhere human beings share knowledge.
 These corporate trainers, instructors, coaches, learning consultants, tutors, academic advisors and career counsellors apply their knowledge of how and why people learn to contribute to their communities and succeed in their chosen fields.

-The B.A. in Educational Studies provides students with the depth of knowledge needed to understand education and its role in society today.
+The BA, Educational Studies program provides students with the depth of knowledge needed to understand education and its role in society today.
 Students in this program develop the essential skills necessary to succeed in educational work outside of the traditional classroom.
 They benefit from the Faculty of Education’s strength in the study of education and York University’s strength in the arts, humanities and social sciences.

-The B.A. in Educational Studies does not lead to teacher certification.
+The BA (Educational Studies) does not lead to teacher certification.
 For information on teacher certification, please see our Bachelor of Education (BEd) program.

 - BA (Honours) with a major in Educational Studies (no minor)